 FICO credit scores range from 300-850.
-FICO no longer releases the median nationwide score, but as of April 2021, the national average FICO score was 716.
-Keeping that in mind, a 640 minimum is fairly borrower-friendly.
+FICO no longer releases the median nationwide score, but Experian released a report in February that the national average FICO score for 2021 landed at 714.
+Keeping that in mind, a 620 minimum is fairly borrower-friendly.
 It's not necessarily an easy score to obtain, but it's an accommodating benchmark when measured against other loan options.

 The government does not back conventional loans.
 Since lenders are at greater risk without a government guarantee, conventional loans are tougher to obtain.
 Bigger down payments and higher credit scores are usually required to snag conventional financing.

 According to John Councilman, federal housing chairman for The National Association of Mortgage Brokers, a credit score below 740 could bring on added scrutiny and sizable fees in the conventional lending market.

 As a result, most conventional borrowers maintain impressive FICO scores.
 According to mortgage software provider ICE Mortgage Technology, conventional borrowers in 2021 boasted an average FICO score of 757.

 Like VA loans, the federal government backs FHA loans.
 Requirements from the FHA allow lenders to go down to a 500 credit score with a 10 percent down payment and 580 with a 3.5 percent down payment.
 However, lenders often require a higher score.